qmlbook/qmlbook/en/ch02/index.rst

         }
     }

 The ``HelloWord.qml`` is written in the QML language.
 We will discuss the QML language in more depth in the next chapter.
-This example describes the user interface as a series of hierarchical elements.
-Specifically, a rectangle of 360 x 360 pixels with a centered text reading "Hello World".
-A mouse area spans the whole rectangle and when the user clicks it, the application quits.
+QML describes the user interface as a tree of hierarchical elements.
+In this case, a rectangle of 360 x 360 pixels with a centered text reading "Hello World".
+To capture user clicks a mouse area spans the whole rectangle and when the user clicks it, the application quits.

-.. todo:: "just so much it's describes the user interface in a series of hierarchical elements"

 To run the application on your own, please press the |creatorrun| :guilabel:`Run` tool on the left side or select :menuselection:`Build --> Run` from the menu.

-If everything goes well you should see now something like this:

-.. todo:: "If everything goes well"
+Qt Creator will start the ``qmlscene`` and passes the QML document as the first argument.
+The ``qmlscene`` will parse the document and launch the user interface.
+Now you should see something like this:

 .. figure:: assets/example.png
     :scale: 50%